Multi-Geo Capabilities in Exchange Online

 Move disabled mailboxes that are on Litigation Hold

-Disabled mailboxes on Litigation Hold that are preserved for eDiscovery purposes can't be moved by changing their PreferredDataLocation value in their disabled state.
+Disabled mailboxes on Litigation Hold that are preserved for eDiscovery purposes cannot be moved by changing their PreferredDataLocation value in their disabled state.
 To move a disabled mailbox on litigation hold:

 Temporarily assign a license to the mailbox.